Human Metapneumovirus

 Respiratory Syncytial Virus

-RSV activity showed mixed activity across indicators but was circulating at baseline levels.
-ED attendances for acute bronchiolitis remained stable.
+RSV activity showed mixed trends across indicators and is circulating at medium levels.
+ED attendances for acute bronchiolitis increasing.

 Updated 7th September, 2025